DirectRTX/Simple-Ad-Network/README.md

 You can enter whatever you want as the `Title`.
 For the URL, enter this: `http://example.com/cron.php?secretkey=XXXXX`

 You will need replace `example.com` with your domain name.
-And replace `XXXXX` with whatever you set the `cron_key` variable to in your `config.php` file.
+And replace `XXXXX` with whatever you set the `cronjob_key` variable to in your `config.php` file.
 A secret key is set to prevent anyone from running your cron.

 Under the Schedule section of the cron job, choose to run it `Every day at 0 : 05`.
 Under the Notifications settings, select all all options.
 Now just click to create the cron job.
 You're done!